BabylonJS/Documentation/content/How_To/mesh/MeshBehavior.md

 });
 ```

-And then instanciate the behavior, attach it to a mesh, and link it to the XR experience :
+And then you can instanciate the behavior, attach it to a mesh, and link it to the XR experience :

 ```
 var handConstraintBehavior = new BABYLON.HandConstraintBehavior();
 handConstraintBehavior.attach(mesh);
 handConstraintBehavior.linkToXRExperience(xr);
 ```

+You can change the hand it should follow with the property `handedness`.